 The first and recommended one would be to use Microsoft BitLocker Administration and Monitoring (MBAM).
 However, this tool is not free, you need to have Microsoft Desktop Optimization Pack (MDOP).
 Microsoft has also announced that the actual MBAM 2.5 version is getting deprecated soon (Extended support on July 2019).
 So we’ll skip this one for now.

 The second solution would be to use a configuration baseline in SCCM to monitor BitLocker and report the configuration baseline status using a report.
 This is a good solution but you’ll need to create a baseline based on a script and deploy it to all your computers.
 If you’re not familiar with the configuration baseline and want a quicker,

 #3 – SCCM Bitlocker Report

-The last solution would be to use a built-in SCCM Bitlocker report… but there’s none.
+Another solution would be to use a built-in SCCM Bitlocker report… but there’s none in the console.
 The good news is that we’ve created one for you and giving it for free just because we think you’re awesome!

 Select the Client Settings that apply to your

 - Open the SCCM Console

 - Go to Administration / Client Settings